paradisec-archive/audio_digitising/index.md

 ## Digitising Cassette Tapes

-Studio Manual: Audio digitising

-NB: Make sure all laptops in room have wifi disabled.
-Turn off mobile or don’t bring into studio.

-1. Turn on computer and login with your ANU UDS credentials
+### 1. Turn on computer and login with your ANU UDS credentials

 Recources you should find on your desktop:
 Wavelab Pro 10.0 shortcut